ofgo/PaperMeEditor/README.md

 # PaperMeEditor
-An powerful editor for writing papers
+A powerful editor for writing papers

 ## TODO